7/20 as a Percent: A complete walkthrough to Fraction-to-Percentage Conversion

 - Incorrect simplification of fractions: Make sure to simplify the fraction correctly before multiplying by 100%.
 An incorrect simplification will lead to an inaccurate percentage.

-- Decimal point errors: Be careful when working with decimals; ensure that the decimal point is placed correctly.
+- Decimal point errors: Be careful when working with decimals; make sure the decimal point is placed correctly.

 Expanding on the Concept: Working with More Complex Fractions